gryphonshafer/Quizzing-Rule-Book/meta/change_management.md

 1. A change's author should submit the change as a *Pull Request* (PR) to the project's `master` branch
 2. At least 1 developer other than the author should comment on the PR; however, ideally many developers will comment
 3. Discussion, debate, and revisions to the PR happen all within GitHub's PR system
+4. PR authors will resolve comment threads after:
+    - When at least 1 other developer agrees with the PR author or 2 developers agree with each other, which will overrule the PR author
+    - The PR author has writen changes to the PR such that the comment thread's end-state vector is addressed
-4. The PR is merged to `master` when any of the following is true:
+5. The PR is merged to `master` when any of the following is true:
     - 1 developer other than the author agrees with the change and there are no disagreements from the other developers after 1 week from PR submission
     - 2 developers other than the author agree with the change

 ## Phase 2: Version 1 Quality Assurance

-Phase 2 begins once all 4 developers agree that all primary writing and editing as part of phase 1 has concluded.
+Phase 2 begins once all 4 developers agree that all primary writing and editing that was part of phase 1 has concluded.
 Additional editing may still take place, but at this point, all 4 developers believe they have a working product that, while potentially containing errors, is not likely missing information.

 The following are the steps of phase 2: